-We lead change through the lens of our values and always start with being open and honest with our people.
+We lead change through the lens of our values and focus on being open and honest with our people.
 Where possible, we also encourage our people to provide their own input into how changes will be implemented.

-Consultation requirements regarding notice periods for major operational changes are set by Modern Awards that apply to certain employees.
+Consultation requirements regarding notice periods for major operational changes are set by Modern Awards that apply to certain people.
 With regard to collective bargaining and Enterprise Agreements, a minimum notice time frame is not specified, however they do state that notice of change must be given as early as practicable.
-We apply a standard approach to consultation, regardless of whether employees are covered by a Modern Award or an Enterprise Agreement.
+We apply a standard approach to consultation, regardless of whether our people are covered by a Modern Award or an Enterprise Agreement.

-In the case of major operational changes, we will have discussions with impacted employees (and their representatives, if any) regarding the introduction of the changes, the likely effect on employees, and measures to avoid or reduce the adverse effects of such changes on employees.
-We will also give prompt consideration to matters raised by employees and/or their representatives in relation to the changes.
-We will commence discussions as early as practicable after a definite decision has been made to make the changes.
+In the case of major operational changes, we will have discussions with impacted people (and their representatives, if any) regarding the introduction of the changes, the likely effect on our people, and measures to avoid or reduce the adverse effects of such changes on our people.
+We will also give prompt consideration to matters raised by our people and/or their representatives in relation to the changes.
+We will commence discussions as early as practicable after a definite decision has been made start to implement change, guided by best practice change management methods.